Call for Speakers

 Industrial Stormwater Management

-This track covers industrial stormwater management and permitting, focusing on publicly and privately owned facilities covered by industrial stormwater permits or EPA’s stormwater multi-sector general permit.
-Such facilities range from small businesses located in urban areas, such as restaurants and automotive repair shops, to large sites such as manufacturing plants, transportation facilities, landfills and waste transfer stations, and mining operations.
+An overview of industrial stormwater management and permitting, focusing on publicly and privately owned facilities covered by industrial stormwater permits or EPA’s stormwater multi-sector general permit.
+Such facilities range from small businesses located in urban areas, such as restaurants and automotive repair shops, to large sites, such as manufacturing plants, transportation facilities, landfills and waste transfer stations, and mining operations.
 Topics in this track include:

 - Managing stormwater at industrial and manufacturing facilities